 Sydney Opera House History

-Designed by Danish architect Jørn Utzon but completed by an Australian architectural team headed by Peter Hall, the building was formally opened on 20 October 1973 after a gestation beginning with Utzon’s 1957 selection as winner of an international design competition.
-The Government of New South Wales, led by the premier, Joseph Cahill, authorized work to begin in 1958, with Utzon directing construction.
-The government’s decision to build Utzon’s design is often overshadowed by circumstances that followed, including cost and schedule overruns and the architect’s ultimate resignation.
+Designed by Danish architect Jørn Utzon but completed by an Australian architectural team headed by Peter Hall, the building was formally opened on 20 October 1973, following a gestation period that began with Utzon’s selection as winner of an international design competition in 1957.
+The Government of New South Wales, led by Premier Joseph Cahill, authorized work to begin in 1958, with Jørn Utzon directing the construction.
+The government’s decision to build Utzon’s design is often overshadowed by the circumstances that followed, including cost and schedule overruns and the architect’s ultimate resignation.

-The building and its surrounds occupy the whole of Bennelong Point on Sydney Harbour, between Sydney Cove and Farm Cove, adjacent to the Sydney central business district and the Royal Botanic Gardens, and close by the Sydney Harbour Bridge.
+The building and its surroundings occupy the entire Bennelong Point on Sydney Harbour, situated between Sydney Cove and Farm Cove, adjacent to the Sydney central business district and the Royal Botanic Gardens, and close to the Sydney Harbour Bridge.

-The facility features a modern expressionist design, with a series of large precast concrete “shells,” each composed of sections of a sphere of 75.2 meters (246 ft 8.6 in) radius, forming the roofs of the structure set on a monumental podium.
-The building covers 1.8 hectares (4.4 acres) of land and is 183 m (600 ft) long and 120 m (394 ft) wide at its widest point.
-It is supported on 588 concrete piers sunk as much as 25 m (82 ft) below sea level.
-The highest roof point is 67 meters above sea level, the same height as that of a 22-story building.
-The roof is made of 2,194 precast concrete sections, which weigh up to 15 tonnes each.
+The facility features a modern expressionist design, with a series of large precast concrete “shells,” each composed of sections of a sphere with a 75.2-meter (246 ft 8.6 in) radius, forming the roofs of the structure, which is set on a monumental podium.
+The building spans 1.8 hectares (4.4 acres) of land and measures 183 m (600 ft) in length and 120 m (394 ft) in width at its widest point.
+It is supported by 588 concrete piers sunk to depths of up to 25 m (82 ft) below sea level.
+The highest roof point is 67 meters above sea level, equivalent to the height of a 22-story building.
+The roof is composed of 2,194 precast concrete sections, each weighing up to 15 tonnes.

 Although the roof structures are commonly referred to as “shells,” they are precast concrete panels supported by precast concrete ribs, not shells in a strictly structural sense.
 Though the shells appear uniformly white from a distance, they feature a subtle chevron pattern composed of 1,056,006 tiles in two colors: glossy white and matte cream.
-The tiles were manufactured by the Swedish company Höganäs AB which generally produced stoneware tiles for the paper-mill industry.
+The tiles were manufactured by the Swedish company Höganäs AB, which primarily produced stoneware tiles for the paper mill industry.

-Apart from the tile of the shells and the glass curtain walls of the foyer spaces, the building’s exterior is primarily clad with aggregate panels composed of pink granite quarried at Tarana.
+Apart from the tiles on the shells and the glass curtain walls of the foyer spaces, the building’s exterior is primarily clad in aggregate panels composed of pink granite quarried at Tarana.
 Significant interior surface treatments include off-form concrete, Australian white birch plywood supplied from Wauchope in northern New South Wales, and brush box glulam.

 Of the two larger spaces, the Concert Hall is in the western group of shells, and the Joan Sutherland Theatre is in the eastern group.
 The scale of the shells was chosen to reflect the internal height requirements, with low entrance spaces rising over the seating areas up to the high stage towers.
 The smaller venues (the Drama Theatre, the Playhouse, and The Studio) are within the podium beneath the Concert Hall.
 A smaller group of shells set to the western side of the Monumental Steps houses the Bennelong Restaurant.
-Substantial open public spaces surround the podium, and the large stone-paved forecourt area with the adjacent monumental steps is regularly used as a performance space.
+Substantial open public spaces surround the podium, and the large stone-paved forecourt, with its adjacent monumental steps, is regularly used as a performance space.

 Sydney Opera House Construction